The Sweetest Sign of Spring: Don’t Miss Mackinac Island’s Lilac Festival

 Once you take a ferry trip to the island, you’ll find lots of lodging opportunities at places that are family-owned.
 If you plan to stay for a few days during the festival, book your room early because they fill up fast.

-One of the most unique things about staying on Mackinac Island is that there are no chain hotels.
+One of the most unique things about staying on the island is that there are no chain hotels.
 Instead, you’ll find cozy and accommodating cottages, hotels, bed and breakfasts, and even condos that only add to the enjoyment of your island stay.

 Some of the best places to stay on Mackinac Island include the many bed-and-breakfasts and vacation rentals on Mackinac Island (Airbnb & VRBO), as well as these Mackinac Island hotels:

-- The Grand Hotel is well known even outside the Mitten State.
+- The Grand Hotel is well-known even outside Michigan.
 With traditions of afternoon tea, croquet, bocce, and nightly dancing, it screams fancy and offers great views of the Straits of Mackinac.
 It also features the World’s Largest Porch.

 - Downtown Harbor Suites and Penthouse are located on the waterfront above the ferry docks, offering perfect views of the harbor and Round Island.
 The penthouse has panoramic views inside and outside via large waterfront windows.